espressif/esp-at/docs/ESP32_AT_Commands_Set.md

 - **\<remote port>**: the remote port number.
 - **\[\<TCP keep alive>]**(optional parameter): detection time interval when TCP is kept alive; this function is disabled by default.
     - 0: disable the TCP keep-alive function.
     - 1 ~ 7200: detection time interval, unit: second (s).
+- **\[\<local IP>]**(optional parameter): select which IP want to use, this is useful when using both ethernet and WiFi; this parameter is disabled by default.
+If you want to use this parameter, <TCP keep alive> must be specified firstly, null also is valid.

 ***Notes:***